mikenakis/Bathyscaphe/README.md

 ### Obtaining diagnostics

-It may happen that we intend a certain object to be immutable, but Bathyscaphe determines that it is in fact mutable.
-In these cases, it would be nice to have an explanation as to exactly why Bathyscaphe issued this assessment, so that we can find where the problem is, and fix it.
+It may happen that we intended a certain object to be immutable, but Bathyscaphe determined that it is in fact mutable.
+In these cases, it would be nice to have an explanation as to exactly why Bathyscaphe issued that assessment, so that we can find where the problem is, and fix it.
 For this reason, there is a separate module called `bathyscaphe-print` which can create detailed human-readable diagnostics from an `ObjectMustBeImmutableException`.

 bathyscaphe-print can be used as follows: